 A child's skin is more sensitive to the sun than an adult's skin and is more easily burned.
-Babies younger than 6 months should always be completely shielded from the sun.
-Children 6 months and older should have their skin protected from too much sun exposure.
+Keep babies younger than 12 months out of the sun.
+Do not use sunscreen on babies younger than 6 months old.

 Know the ABCDEs of early detection

 Skin cancer can be cured if found and treated early.
 If it is not discovered or treated until too late, it can spread throughout the body and may be fatal.
 Skin cancer often appears on the trunk of men and on the legs of women.
 Learn your ABCDEs, the changes in a mole or skin growth that are warning signs of melanoma: